Cupid at the Circus

-Cupid at the Circus is a 1910 American silent short drama produced by the Thanhouser Company.
+Cupid at the Circus is a 1910 American silent short drama film produced by the Thanhouser Company.
 The film is a romance with a storyline focused around a country boy who follows a circus parade to the circus grounds and becomes intent on sneaking into the show.
 He is discovered, but before he can be ejected, a girl asks her father to buy him a ticket of admission.
 Thankful, the boy gives her his pocket knife.
 Years later the two meet again and when he sees her using his pocket knife.
 He proposes and she accepts.
 Not too much is known for certain about the production of this film, including the writer, director and photographer credits.
 The circus scenes were done with special arrangement by Barnum & Bailey.
 The film was released on May 20, 1910, to favorable reviews.
 The film is presumed lost.

 Plot

 Though the film is presumed lost, a surviving official synopsis was published in The Moving Picture World.
 It states: "Tom Wilk is a poor country lad, living alone with his stepfather, who ill-treats him.
 Tom leaves his work one day to follow a circus parade.
 He is fascinated with the wonders of the parade and follows it to the circus grounds, around which he stays all morning, and is finally tempted by his great wish to see the show, to crawl under the tent.
 He is discovered by a circus guard, and ordered off the ground.
 A small girl, Lillie Lockwood, and her father come to the circus, and witness Tom's ejection.
 Urged by his daughter, Lillie's father buys Tom a ticket of admission, giving him his first happy day.
 In return, Tom gives Lillie, as a keepsake, his most treasured possession, his pocket knife.
 On returning home, Tom is severely chastised by his step-father, after which he decides to run away.
 He walks to a neighboring town, and is there engaged as an office boy by Gates, a lawyer.
 After some years of faithful service, in various capacities, Tom becomes a member of the firm.
 Lillie obtains a position as a stenographer in their office.
 She and Tom do not recognize each other, until Tom accidentally sees in her hand the little knife he had given her in the long ago.
 He declares he had loved her through the years, and has been patiently waiting for her, so the romance that began at the circus finds a happy climax at the altar."